Franz Xaver Schwarz: Nazi Party career

 Schwarz joined the Nazi Party in 1922 and participated in the failed Beer Hall Putsch of November 1923.
 When the Party was banned by the German government, Schwarz joined the Greater German People's Community, a Nazi front organization based in Munich.
 He served as the Treasurer of its governing board from 9 July 1924 until it was disbanded.

 With the re-establishment of the Nazi Party on 27 February 1925, Schwarz immediately rejoined and became party member number six.
 As an early party member, he later would be awarded the Golden Party Badge.
 He left his job as an accountant at the Munich City Hall to become the full-time Treasurer of the Nazi Party on 21 March 1925.
 He rebuilt the financial and administrative functions of the party.
 It was Schwarz who raised the money for the publication of Adolf Hitler's book, Mein Kampf.
 In April–May 1930 Schwarz negotiated the purchase of the party headquarters, the Brown House at 45 Brienner Straße in Munich.
 From December 1929 to October 1934, Schwarz was a City Councilor in Munich.
 From 16 September 1931 forward, Hitler granted Schwarz plenipotentiary powers over all financial matters of the Nazi Party.

 After the Nazi seizure of power, Schwarz was elected to the Reichstag in March 1933 from the party's electoral list.
 At the November 1933 election, he was returned as a deputy from electoral constituency 26, Franconia, switching to constituency 24, Upper Bavaria-Swabia, at the March 1936 election and retaining this seat until the fall of the Nazi regime.
 On 2 June 1933, he was also named a Reichsleiter (Reich Leader), the second highest political rank of the Nazi Party.
 On 2 October 1933, Schwarz was made a member of the Academy for German Law at its inaugural meeting.
 Hitler attended Schwarz's 60th birthday celebration on 27 November 1935.
-Hitler's will, dated 2 May 1938 (which left his entire fortune to the party) included the provision that it be opened in Schwarz's presence.
+Hitler's will, dated 2 May 1938 (which left his entire fortune to the party), included the provision that it be opened in Schwarz's presence.

 Besides the party treasury (largely based on membership dues), Schwarz was responsible for the central assignment of NSDAP unique membership numbers.
 When members died or stopped paying dues, the old numbers were not freed up for new members.
 If old members picked up their dues later a new party number would be assigned.
 The Nazi Party had 8.5 million members on the books by 1945.
 Schwarz was regarded as an able administrator who generally kept out of party politics.
+As treasurer, he implemented the 1933 membership freeze of the NSDAP.